PyDMD/PyDMD/README.md

 * Tezzele. *Data-driven parameter and model order reduction for industrial optimisation problems with applications in naval engineering*, PhD Thesis.
 2021. [[Iris](http://hdl.handle.net/20.500.11767/124569)].

 ## Contributing
 We warmly thank all the contributors that have supported PyDMD!
+The financial support of the [AROMA-CFD ERC CoG project](https://people.sissa.it/~grozza/aroma-cfd/) project is also gratefully acknowledged.

 Do you want to join the team?
 Read the [Contributing guidelines](.github/CONTRIBUTING.md) and the [Tutorials for Developers](tutorials#tutorials-for-developers) before starting to play!

 <a href="https://github.com/mathLab/PyDMD/graphs/contributors">